cloudposse/docs/content/faq/how-to-implement-multiple-worker-pools.md

 ---
-title: "How can we implement multiple worker pools?"
+title: "How can we implement multiple `kubernetes` worker pools?"
 description: "We use kops manifests (YAML) to define imperative Kubernetes architectures."
 tags:
 - kops
 - Kubernetes
 - manifest
 - clusters
+- AMI
 ---

 ## Question